jasonrdsouza/cork/example/web/post/post2.md

 template: post.mustache
 rss: true
 date: "2025-01-15"
-description: "A demo post showing how to add custom frontend logic with Dart"
+description: "A demo post showing how to add custom frontend logic in Cork with Dart"
 ---

 Custom frontend logic to manipulate post: